sesopenko/gatt/README.md

 ## Download

 [Download the releases of the tool from itch.io](https://sesopenko.itch.io/gatt).
-The linux exports are untested!
+The windows export is tested but linux is not, ymmv.

 ## Relevant Documentation